Rakhmanali/SimpleWSA/README.md

 ```

    The value "ParallelExecution.TRUE" of the parameter "parallelExecution" instructs the server
-   to execute the PostgreSql functions "companymanager_getresellers" and
+   to execute the PostgreSQL functions "companymanager_getresellers" and
    "currencymanager_getbusinessessuppliers" parallely.

-### 6. There is possible to execute different type of PostgreSql functions
+### 6. There is possible to execute different type of PostgreSQL functions

 ```csharp
       ...